The Role of Masks in Mitigating Viral Spread on Networks: Analytical Results

 \subsection{Epidemic threshold}

-In the special case where $M = 1$ (e.g., when no one wears a mask), it is well known that there exists a phase transition in the PE: when the average number of secondary infections of a later-generation vertex, known as the reproductive number $R_0$, is greater than one, the PE is positive.
-When $R_0 \le 1$ on the other hand, the PE is zero \cite{Newman_2002}.
-Beyond marking a phase transition, the metric $R_0$ measures, in a sense, the speed at which the epidemic grows and is often used by policy-makers for deciding on mitigating strategies.
+In the special case where $M = 1$ (e.g., when no one wears a mask), it is well known that there exists a phase transition in the PE based on the {\em basic reproduction number}, $R_0$, defined as the mean number of {\em secondary} infections in a {\em naive} population.
+Put differently, $R_0$ is the expected number of new infections generated by a newly infected node in a population where all individuals are susceptible.
+It is known that if $R_0$ is greater than one then the PE is positive, i.e., epidemics can take place.
+When $R_0 \le 1$ on the other hand, the PE is zero \cite{Newman_2002} meaning that there is zero chance for a spreading process to reach a positive fraction of the population.
+Beyond marking a phase transition, the metric $R_0$ measures, in a sense, the speed at which the epidemic grows and is often used by policymakers when deciding on mitigation strategies.
 Thus, it is of significant importance to characterize $R_0$ for the multi-type mask model.

 Firstly, notice from the computations in Section \ref{subsec:pe} (in particular, from \eqref{eq:final_PE}) that the PE is zero ($P_1 = \ldots = P_M = 1$) if and only if $Q_1 = \ldots = Q_M = 1$.
 Hence we focus on the phase transition for extinction/emergence of the multi-type branching process with PGF $\mathbf{\Gamma}$.
-Let $A \in \mathbb{R}^{M \times M}$ be a non-negative matrix such that $A_{ij}$ is the expected number of type-$j$ children of a type-$i$ later-generation infective.
+Let $A \in \mathbb{R}^{M \times M}$ be a non-negative matrix such that $A_{ij}$ is the expected number of type-$j$ children\footnote{For an infected node, all the new infected nodes directly generated by this node are called its children, also known as its later-generation.} of a type-$i$ later-generation infective.
 Define $R_0 : = \rho(A)$ to be the spectral radius of $A$, and recall that the multi-type branching process with PGF $\boldsymbol{\Gamma}$ is positive regular and non-singular (see the discussion at the end of Section \eqref{subsec:pe}).
 It is a well-known property of multi-type branching processes that if $R_0 > 1$ we have $P_i < 1$ for all $1 \le i \le M$, while if $R_0 \le 1$ we have $P_i = 0$ for all $1 \le i \le M$; e.g., see \cite{harris_branching_processes, AthreyaNey}.

 We proceed by computing the entries of $A$ to illustrate the dependence of $R_0$ on the graph topology, the mask parameters and the viral transmissibilities.
 To this end, note that $A_{ij}$ is equal to the expected number of type-$j$ children of a later-generation infective times $T_{ij}$.
 The expected number of children (computed over all types) is given by